timescale/docs/use-timescale/tooling/index.md

 # Additional tooling

-Get the most from TimescaleDB with open source tools that help you perform common tasks.
+Get the most from TimescaleDB with [`timescaledb-parallel-copy`][tscopy], the open source tool that helps you insert data into TimescaleDB.

-*   Automatically configure your TimescaleDB instance with [`timescaledb-tune`][tstune]
-*   Install and use [`timescaledb-parallel-copy`][tscopy] to insert data.

 [tscopy]: /use-timescale/:currentVersion:/tooling/about-timescaledb-parallel-copy
-[tstune]: /use-timescale/:currentVersion:/tooling/about-timescaledb-tune/